-- A nonresident alien individual, foreign partnership, or foreign corporation, or - An office or place of business maintained in a foreign country or in a U.S. possession by a domestic corporation, a domestic partnership, or an individual U.S. citizen or resident.
+- A nonresident alien individual, foreign partnership, or foreign corporation; or - An office or place of business maintained in a foreign country or in a U.S. possession by a domestic corporation, a domestic partnership, or an individual U.S. citizen or resident.

-You can exempt the payment from withholding if you can reliably associate the payment with a Form W-8BEN containing the taxpayer identification number of the payee.
+You can exempt the payment from withholding if you can reliably associate the payment with a Form W-8BEN containing the TIN of the steamboat, aircraft, or other type) between the United States and Canada or Mexico; or